 Professor EJ Milner-Gulland

 Professor EJ Milner-Gulland took up the Tasso Leventis Chair of Biodiversity in October 2015, a post which provides leadership in research and teaching in biodiversity.
 The generous benefaction from the Tasso Leventis Conservation Foundation has enabled Professor EJ Milner-Gulland to pursue her wide-ranging work and her commitment to bringing together practitioners and academia, addressing the challenges that humanity faces in halting the decline of global biodiversity.
-The gift is invested in the Oxford Endowment Fund as part of the central University’s shareholding.
+The gift is invested in the Oxford Endowment Fund as part of the central University’s unit-holding.
+Further information on the University of Oxford’s endowment is found here: University of Oxford’s endowment and investments

 ‘My research group works at the interface of social and ecological systems, using a range of methodological approaches to address key issues in current conservation, including fieldwork and modelling in the ecological, social and behavioural sciences.
 Our work has three themes: understanding resource user incentives; planning for effective and socially just conservation; and accounting for social-ecological system dynamics.
 We work in the terrestrial and marine realms, with practitioners who are implementing interventions to ensure that they are designed, carried out and monitored in a way that leads to the desired outcomes from both conservation and social justice perspectives.